 Labels and arrows are always visible and are unaffected.
 The key box is never hidden by the surface.
-As of gnuplot version 4.2, set hidden3d also affects 3D plotting styles with points, with labels, and with vectors, even if no surface is present in the graph.
+As of gnuplot version 4.5, hidden3d also affects 3D plotting styles points, labels, vectors, and impulses even if no surface is present in the graph.
 Individual plots within the graph may be explicitly excluded from this processing by appending the extra option nohidden3d to the with specifier.